cschult/hypr25/README.md

 ## Required packages

-All packages are from the archlinux repositories or the arch user repository (AUR), if not specified otherwise.
+All packages are from the arch linux repositories or the arch user repository (AUR), if not specified otherwise.

+This list maybe is not complete.
+I have Gnome desktop installed on my system, so maybe if you don't have Gnome desktop installed, installing adwaita-fonts may pull a lot of dependencies.
+I did not test to install hypr25 on a fresh arch linux installation.

 - adw-gtk-theme
+- adwaita-fonts
 - catppuccin-cursors-mocha (AUR)
 - catppuccin-gtk-theme-mocha (AUR)
 - firefox